starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ![Trend](/assets/posts/generative-modelling-sst/trend.png)
 *Trend of the sea surface temperatures across 6 stations.*

 The histograms of 1D and 2D marginals of the density we are looking to model are depicted below.
-The table below summarizing temperature correlations between different stations indicates that temperatures between some stations is more correlated than between the others (perhaps due to their proximity).
+The table below summarizing temperature correlations between different stations indicates that temperatures between some stations is more correlated than between some others (perhaps due to their geographical proximity).

 ![True histogram](/assets/posts/generative-modelling-sst/hist2d_test_true.png)
 *Histograms of true 1D and 2D marginal densities for the test set.*